Do you know there are a variety of chickens that lay colored eggs? The colors of eggs may be blue, green, purple, pink, brown, or chocolate.

 Chickens that Lay Green Colored Eggs

 Did you ever wish for a green egg that’s not rotten?
-Well, you’re going to be involved with this one chicken breed, which primarily lays green eggs.
+You’ll be involved with this one chicken breed, which primarily lays green eggs.

-Here, mainly three chicken breeds lay green colored eggs, and they are: Olive Eggers, Ice Cream Bars, and Favaucana.
-Let’s get more detailed information about such green eggs.
+Here, mainly three chicken breeds lay green-colored eggs: Olive Eggers, Ice Cream Bars, etc. Let’s get more detailed information about such green eggs.

 1. Olive Egger Chicken

-Olive Eggers are a hybrid chicken breed, which results from combining Legbars, Marans, or Ameraucanas.
+Olive Eggers are a hybrid chicken breed that combines Legbars, Marans, or Ameraucanas.
 Because these are interesting and beautiful chickens, the primary reason for buying Olive Eggers is to get olive-colored eggs!

 Getting a colorful assortment through your egg cartons is an excellent way for your clients to create value at a low cost.

-Such Olive Egger chickens will look a bit different as they lay all colored eggs of olive green.
-The shell’s inside is bright green, and the outside would have a translucent brown covering over the green, making it an olive color.
+Such Olive Egger chickens will look slightly different as they lay all colored eggs of olive green.
+The shell’s inside is bright green, and the outside has a translucent brown covering over the green, making it olive.

 We hardly find such birds throughout all areas of the country.
-The Olive Eggers are great layers, laying approximately 180–200 large eggs every year.
+The Olive Eggers are great layers, laying approximately 180–200 large eggs yearly.

 Olive Eggers are stocky, medium-sized chickens, often with pea combs or muffs that add to their curious appearance and bearing.

 The average weight of roosters is around 4.5 lbs, 3.5 lbs for hens.
-Similar to Easter Eggers, such chickens are really a crossbreed.
+Similar to Easter Eggers, breeders crossbreed such chickens.

 2. Ice Cream Bar Chicken

-Ice Cream Bars are a cross between Isbars and Cream Legbars.
+Ice Cream Bars are a cross between Isbar and Cream Legbars.
 They are green egg layers.
-Many owners know their eggs are teal-colored and blueish green; so the real shade seems to depend on the specific hen.
+Many owners know their eggs are teal-colored and blueish-green, so the shade depends on the specific hen.

-Such birds are bred primarily for looks, but for many reasons in contemporary agriculture, on small-sized, sustainable farmlands.
-They lay a suitable number of eggs, usually 150 to 200 per year.
+Such birds are bred primarily for looks but for many reasons in contemporary agriculture on small-sized, sustainable farmlands.
+They lay suitable eggs, usually 150 to 200 per year.

 In the mid-twentieth century, a Swedish Isbar Chicken was established as part of the larger genetic poultry initiatives of a Swedish priest named Martin Silverudd.
 Those birds were first introduced to the United States in 2011.